Projects in Production

 How V, (formally known as Eve Ensler) changed the understanding of body image and sexuality when she first shared her controversial award winning play, The Vagina Monologues, in 1996.
 Witnessing the effect this had on her audience, a global movement was born out of the powerful accounts of women whose experiences make up the staggering statistic that 1 in 3 women will be sexually assaulted, raped or violated in their lifetime.
 With over 7 billion people on the planet today, that is over one billion women.
 Filmmaker: Deborah Anderson

 A film about an obsessed conductor, Benjamin Zander, trying to unravel the mystery behind Ludwig van Beethoven’s ground-breaking symphony, known to the world as Beethoven’s 9th.
-Producers: Christer Gaardmann Zall, Mikkel Gaardmann Zall, Sigrid Dyekjær
+Filmmakers: Christer Gaardmann Zall, Mikkel Gaardmann Zall, Sigrid Dyekjær

 >> Black and Jewish in America